purseclab/intermittent-traces/README.md

-# Physical Side-Channel Attacks against Intermittent Devices
+## Physical Side-Channel Attacks against Intermittent Devices

-Coming soon!
+The raw data folder contains the network traces collected for our experiments.

+The features folder contains the time-series features extracted from the time difference between the packets in the network traces.